mernst/uwisdom/Programs.md

 `sleep`:  delays execution; waits that many seconds.

-`expr`:  Bourne shell way to do lots of stuff (ex regular expressions, arithmetic, comparisons); see also TEST
+`expr`:  Bourne shell way to do lots of stuff (regular expressions, arithmetic, comparisons); see also TEST